 I know when fall arrives, I am immediately in the mood for pumpkin treats.
 That’s why these vegan pumpkin chocolate chip cookies are on the menu for this weekend.

 These pumpkin chocolate chip cookies are the perfect fall treat.
-They’re thick, full of chocolate chips, and delicious.
+They’re thick, chewy, full of chocolate chips, and delicious.

-The Best Pumpkin Chocolate Chip Cookies.
+Gluten Free Vegan Pumpkin Chocolate Chip Cookies.

 - ⅔ cup vegan buttery spread

-- 1/2 cup coconut sugar or light brown sugar
+- ½ cup coconut sugar or light brown sugar

-- 1/2 cup organic cane sugar
+- ½ cup organic cane sugar

 - ½ cup pure pumpkin puree